Introduction

 Developing regulations and reviewing key legislation

-Consultations with internal and external stakeholders on the draft white paper on the transformation and modernisation of public administration will inform the drafting of the Public Administration Management Amendment Bill – which is expected to be tabled in Parliament in 2022/23 – and other legislative provisions to enhance the principles of a unified public administration.
-To carry out these activities, R33.1 million over the medium term is allocated in the Legal Services subprogramme in the Administration programme.
+Once in effect, it will inform the formulation of further regulations and other legislative provisions to enhance the principles of a unified public administration.
+The department also plans to review the Public Service Act of 1994 and related policies over the period ahead.
+To carry out these activities, R34.8 million over the medium term is allocated in the Legal Services subprogramme in the Administration programme.

 Public Service Commission (PSC)

-The Public Service Commission (PSC) is an independent institution established in terms of Chapter 10 of the Constitution.
-The commission derives its mandate from Sections 195 and 196 of the Constitution, which set out the values and principles that govern public administration.
+The Public Service Commission (PSC) is an independent institution established in terms of Chapter 10 of the Constitution of the Republic of South Africa of 1996.
+It derives its mandate from sections 195 and 196 of the Constitution, which set out the values and principles governing public administration.
+The commission is vested with custodial oversight responsibilities for the Public Service, and monitors, evaluates and investigates public administration practices.

 Centre for Public Service Innovation (CPSI)

-As part of its efforts to bring about a culture of innovation in the Public Sector, the CPSI will continue to coordinate nine innovation knowledge platforms that share innovative approaches, solutions and models across all spheres of government.
-Funding for these activities is within an allocation of R26.7 million over the medium term in the Enabling Environment and Stakeholder Management subprogramme in the Public Sector Innovation programme.
+The programme is allocated R70.3 million over the MTEF period.
+As part of its efforts to bring about a culture of innovation in the public sector, the department will continue to coordinate nine innovation knowledge platforms that share innovative approaches, solutions and models across all spheres of government.
+Many of these initiatives are aimed at supporting the development of digital skills among young people.
+These activities are allocated R28.1 million over the medium term in the Enabling Environment and Stakeholder Management subprogramme in the Public Sector Innovation programme.

-For the 2021/22 financial year, the CPSI’s budget allocation was R41.4 million.
-The centre’s expenditure is set to increase at an average annual rate of 4.6%, from R41.5 million in 2021/22 to R47.4 million in 2024/25.
-Compensation of employees is the largest spending area, accounting for 54.6% (R75.5 million) of the department’s total budget, increasing at an average annual rate of 5.4%, from R22.2 million in 2021/22 to R26 million in 2024/25.
+The department’s budget is set to increase at an average annual rate of 3.6%, from R45 million in 2022/23 to R50.1 million in 2025/26.
+Compensation of employees accounts for 57.2% (R83 million) of the department’s total budget, increasing from R25.1 million in 2022/

 National School of Government (NSG)

-The NSG responds to its mandate by developing relevant training and development programmes for delivery to public service officials at all levels.
-Through education and training, the school promotes the progressive realisation of the values and principles governing public administration, and enhances the quality of human resource capacity in public institutions.
-The school uses its trading account as a delivery vehicle for its core output.
+Through education and training, the school promotes the progressive realisation of the values and principles governing public administration, and enhances the quality of human resource capacity in public service institutions.
+The school uses its trading account, which was established in terms of the PFMA of 1999, as a delivery vehicle for its core output.

 Public Service Month